Joseph Mariani: Research areas

-He was involved in NIST2 becoming the center of automatic speech and text processing evaluation activities in the US in 1987.
-In 1994, with Robert Martin, then Director of the Institut National de la Langue Française (INaLF), he organized the first francophone open text evaluation for morphosyntactic analyzers of French text thanks to the support of two CNRS departments, the Humanities and Social Sciences and the Engineering Sciences.
+He was involved in NIST, becoming the center of automatic speech and text processing evaluation activities in the US in 1987.
+In 1994, with Robert Martin, then director of the Institut National de la Langue Française (INaLF), he organized the first francophone open text evaluation for morphosyntactic analyzers of French text thanks to the support of two CNRS departments, the Humanities and Social Sciences and the Engineering Sciences.
 The same year, he helped start a program in the field of linguistic engineering by Aupelf-Uref (now AUF, the Francophone University Association) and coordinated by the Francophone Network on Language Engineering (FRANCIL) to strengthen francophone activities in this area.
-This encompasses Concerted Research Actions (CRAs), a major action concerning the text and speech4evaluation paradigm.
-In the early 2000s, he contributed to a major publication on automatic speech processing: Spoken Language Processing5.
+This encompasses Concerted Research Actions (CRAs), a major action concerning the text and speech evaluation paradigm.
+In the early 2000s, he contributed to a major publication on automatic speech processing, Spoken Language Processing.

-Between 2000 and 2010, his activities focused on multilingualism with the development of language matrices for the 24 languages of the European Union6.
-Later he worked on the publication of the META-NET White Paper Series7 in order to establish an inventory of the resources available for French (dictionaries, grammars and programs).
+Between 2000 and 2010, his activities focused on multilingualism with the development of language matrices for the 24 languages of the European Union.
+Later, he worked on the publication of the META-NET White Paper Series in order to establish an inventory of the resources available for French (dictionaries, grammars and programs).

-Since 2010, he has worked on the automatic processing of regional languages8 and is interested in ethical problems related to the use of computers in daily life.
+Since 2010, he has worked on the automatic processing of regional languages and is interested in ethical problems related to the use of computers in daily life.